Les Chants Magnétiques

 Les Chants Magnétiques (English title: Magnetic Fields) is the fifth studio album by French electronic musician and composer Jean-Michel Jarre, released on Disques Dreyfus on 20 May 1981.
 The album reached number six in the United Kingdom, number 98 in the United States and number 76 in Australia.

 Title

 The title of the album is a play on words in the French language.
 The literal English translation of the French title, "Les Chants Magnétiques", is "Magnetic Songs".
-However, the French word for 'fields' (champs) is a homophone of the French word for 'songs' (chants) - so in French, if the title is spoken out loud, it can be interpreted as either magnetic fields or as magnetic songs, and it is only when written down that the ambiguity is resolved.
+However, the French word for 'fields' (champs) is a homophone of the French word for 'songs' (chants), so in French, if the title is spoken out loud, it can be interpreted as either magnetic fields or as magnetic songs.
+(Les Champs magnétiques was a surrealist book published in 1920.)

-The English title, "Magnetic Fields" is a literal translation of "les champs magnétiques" rather than "les chants magnétiques", and the pun in the original French title is lost in translation.
+The English title, "Magnetic Fields", is a literal translation of "les champs magnétiques" rather than "les chants magnétiques", and the pun in the original French title is lost in translation.